 Industry 4.0 as Changes in the Nature of Human and Machine Work

 Several commentators have argued that Industry 4.0 is best understood as a change in the relationship between technology and work more broadly.
-Here, advanced technologies usher in a new era because they fundamentally change relationships between worker and machine on the factory floor.
+Here, advanced technologies usher in a new era because they fundamentally change relationships between workers and machines on the factory floor.

 For one management scientist, Industry 4.0 “assumes a blurring [of] the differences between the work of people and the work of machines.”